Running Down a Dream

 quite enjoyable or they would not continue to do it.
 If a life on the run robbing banks was not

-fun, it seems that Bonnie and Clyde would have stopped
+fun, it seems that Bonnie and

 after their first job and gone back to living civilized lives.
 The point that this film makes is that a life